 - Minimum 3.0 GPA in undergraduate coursework

-Prerequisite courses for data science students most often include the following:
+Prerequisite courses for data science graduate students most often include the following:

 - Linear algebra